BYUCS260/ajaxtutorial/README.md

 Open the console in your chrome debugger to see the data that is returned from the `fetch` call.

 - Now let's write the response as an unordered list into the Suggestion span with id #txtHint.
+Put this code inside the function where the console.log calls are.
+Notice that fetch returns a promise.  response.json also returns a promise, so the body of the last function where the console.log calls are is where the json object will be available.

 ```js
 const everything = document.createElement("ul");